Give Something Back

 Who to Help?

 The financial benefits to a community are obvious in the main trekking regions of Everest, Annapurna and Langtang.
 In the remoter regions of the GHT, it becomes apparent that even US$10 can make a difference.
-By spreading tourist dollars the GHT helps to alleviate poverty and address the enormous wealth disparity in Nepal.
+By spreading tourist dollars the GHT helps to alleviate poverty and address the enormous wealth disparity in the Himalaya.

 The GHT offers many opportunities to support almost countless causes along the trail.
 Two types of support are popular; direct cash contributions or purchases, or sponsorship of your trek.
 If you choose to help a local NGO you should carefully check its credentials.
 Below is a list to help point you towards some interesting organisations that the author can personally vouch for: